Andrew Hamilton sits at a table and points at typed pages in a binder while talking to Bryan Keene at his right.

 The black-and-white photograph shows several men and women in business attire in animated conversation.

-“People are increasingly studying the transatlantic circulation of images, and Magnum is key to that story,” said Bair.
+“People are increasingly studying the transatlantic circulation of images, and Magnum is key to that story,” says Bair.
 “But it’s not enough to look at one magazine or even one agency.
 I compared what I learned in Magnum’s internal archives to hundreds of magazines published across Europe.
 And patterns emerged: I realized who was selling to whom and when, and saw that photojournalism was already a standardized and international industry in the late 1940s.”

 Different colored circles dot a gray map of Europe, while a sidebar on the left begins with the header 'Magnum’s Agent Network in Europe.'